-1.1 Terminology

-The term Global Navigation Satellite System (GNSS) is a generic term for any satellite-based system that enables receivers to display accurate position data on the earth's surface.
+- 1.1 Terminology The term Global Navigation Satellite System (GNSS) is a generic term for any satellite-based system that enables receivers to display accurate position data on the earth's surface.
 GNSS includes the USA GPS system, Russian GLONASS, European Galileo, and any future system.
-IGC-approved flight recorders (FRs) use the GPS system at present.
+IGC-approved flight recorders (FRs) and position recorders (PRs) use the GPS system at present.
 A FR is a sealed unit with a GPS receiver and capable of recording data including 3D fixes, time and other data, that can be downloaded after flight in the .igc file format.
-The use of the English words "logger" or "data logger" is uncommon other languages, so the term "flight recorder" is used by the FAI and IGC.

-1.2 Position, height, and timing accuracy

-Average horizontal position error measured to date by GFAC has been about 11.4m, based on thousands of samples.
+A PR will lack some features and have no IGC approval.
+The use of the English words "logger" or "data logger" is uncommon other languages, so the term "flight recorder" is used by the FAI and IGC. - 1.2 Position, height, and timing accuracy Average horizontal position error measured to date by GFAC has been about 11.4m, based on thousands of samples.
 Tests are done by fitting FRs to vehicles, driving over several accurately surveyed points close to 51N 001W and measuring the difference from the survey data.
 If the points are limited to those with completely clear horizons, the average error lowers to about 7.5m.
 Since FRs are not usually checked by professional avionics engineers or installed in gliders to commercial standards, the higher figure may be more typical.
 In any case, such figures are well within the requirement for validation of OZ entry.